All about cycling in the Netherlands

 This will probably open up a whole new range of interesting comments.
 (That I must admit are also very entertaining and amusing).
 I am guessing the word “s l o w” will be all the rage this time… If you are really patient or you have a lot of time on your hands or you just can’t get enough of looking at these cyclists, there is also a 15 minute version of the new video.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday, 7 July 2011
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday, 7 July 2011

 The original 18 comments: